-Icon Systems Inc felt it was important to have their software reviewed by an outside CPA firm to ensure we were delivering the most comprehensive software that is available today for churches.
-While there are many companies out there that tout their products are far more superior, few have actually been reviewed by 3rd party companies to see just how their software adheres to FASB regulations like the 95 and 117.
+Icon Systems Inc felt it was important to have their church accounting software reviewed by an outside CPA firm.
+Why?
+To ensure we were delivering the most comprehensive software that is available today for churches.
+There are many companies out there that tout their products are far more superior.
+However, few have actually been reviewed by a 3rd party company to see if their software adheres to the ASC 958.

-The FASB 95 regulation dictates the Statement of Cash Flow reporting.
 The statement of cash flows helps organization like churches understand how the financial resources are coming into and out of the organization over a period of time rather than at a specific point in time like other financial statements.
 It also tell the organization if they generated cash.
 This differs from the income statement where it can tell you if an organization made a profit.
 You could have an organization that made considerable amount of money (in flow of cash) but still be in debt according to the income statement because of start up cost or other things.
-While the FASB 95 does not require the cash flow document the FASB 117 does correct this oversight and extends the requirement to not-for-profits.
+While the FASB 95 does not require the cash flow document the FASB 117 corrects this oversight and extends the requirement to not-for-profits.

 The FASB 117 regulation requires all not-for-profits (non-profits) to provide the following: